thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ![Right turn softmax bar plot][right_turn_bar]

-For the fourth image ...
+On the fourth image, the model is absolutely certain that this is a no entry sign (probability of 1.0), and the image does contain a no entry sign.
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|